cryswerton/php-mysql-login-example/README.md

 $ENV = [
   "APP_NAME" => "", // No need to fill in that.
   "DB_HOST" => "localhost", // I think there will be no questions here :)
-  "DB_PORT" => "", // The port number on which you database is running.It usually is 3306
+  "DB_PORT" => "", // The port number on which you database is running.It usually is 3306.
+If there's no port, just leave it blank.
   "DB_DATABASE" => "", // Your database name
   "DB_USERNAME" => "", // Your database user name.
 It usually is "root"
   "DB_PASSWORD" => "", // Your database passaword.